CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Introduction

 \section{Introduction}

-Multivariate time series forecasting has emerged as a crucial task in various domains such as weather prediction, financial investment, energy management, and traffic flow estimation.
+Time series forecasting has emerged as a crucial task in various domains such as cloud computing, air quality forecasting, energy management, and traffic flow estimation\citep{qian2022robustscaler, liang2023airformer,zhu2023energy,wen2023diffstg}.
 The rapid development of deep learning models has led to significant advancements in time series forecasting techniques, particularly in multivariate time series forecasting.
-Among various deep learning models developed for time series forecasting, both transformer and MLP-based models have demonstrated great performance thanks to their ability to capture complex long-term temporal dependencies \citep{ zhou2021informer,zhou2022fedformer,wu2021autoformer,liu2022pyraformer,challu2022n,Zeng2022AreTE,wu2023timesnet,zhang2023crossformer,nie2023a,woo2022deeptime,woo2022etsformer,non-stationary,zhou2022film}.
+Among various deep learning models developed for time series forecasting, RNN, CNN, MLP, transformer, and LLM-based models have demonstrated great performance thanks to their ability to capture complex long-term temporal dependencies (e.g., \citealp{ zhou2021informer,challu2022n,Zeng2022AreTE,zhou2022film,wu2023timesnet,zhou2023one,jin2023time}).

 For multivariate time series forecasting, a model is expected to yield a better performance by exploiting the dependence among different prediction variables, so-called channel-dependent (CD) methods.
-However, multiple recent works (e.g., \citealt{nie2023a,Zeng2022AreTE}) show that in general channel-independent (CI) forecasting models (i.e., all the time series variables are forecast independently) outperform the CD models.
+However, multiple recent works (e.g., \citealt{nie2023a,Zeng2022AreTE}) show that, in general, channel-independent (CI) forecasting models (i.e., all the time series variables are forecast independently) outperform the CD models.
 Analysis from \citep{han2023capacity} indicates that CI forecasting models are more robust while CD models have higher modeling capacity.
 Given that time series forecasting usually involves high noise levels, typical transformer-based forecasting models with CD design can suffer from the issue of overfitting noises, leading to limited performance.

-Another type of popular forecasting model besides transformer is the MLP-based model.
-In 2019, \citep{Oreshkin2020N-BEATS} proposed a bi-residual MLP model and beat the winning solution in M4 competition~\citep{makridakis2018m4} with an ensemble strategy.
-Recently, \citep{Zeng2022AreTE} argued that the numerical time series data lack semantics and transformers are ineffective in long-term forecasting. \citep{Zeng2022AreTE} conducted various experiments on analyzing the efficiency of transformer structures in long-term forecasting tasks and showed that the simple linear model can outperform transformers when using longer inputs.
-These empirical studies and analyses raised an important question, i.e., whether the transformer is an effective structure for time series forecasting.
+These empirical studies and analyses raised an important question, i.e., how to build an effective transformer to utilize the cross-channel information for time series forecasting.